mvolkmann/blog/src/zig.md

     - @typeInfo(@TypeOf) returns a std.builtin.Type object
     - what are the properties and methods on a Type object?
 - can use reflection to get details about the parameters and return type of a given function with `@typeInfo(@TypeOf(someFunction)).Fn` which gives an object with the fields `params` (an array of objects with `type` and `name`? fields?) and `return_type` (a type)

-Errors

-- The `try` keyword provides error handling.
-- Possible errors cannot be ignored.
-- The catch keyword is used to provide a default value for an expression that results in an error. - const number = parseU64(str, 10) catch 0; - can compute value with a labeled block - catch blk: {
-  // do things - break :blk 13; - }; -
-- If no `catch` block is included, the error is returned to the caller
-- error sets are similar to enums and describe the errors that can be thrown by functions
-- example from official docs
-  - const FileOpenError = error { AccessDenied, OutOfMemory, FileNotFound };
-  - const String = [_]u8; // TODO: Is this the proper way to describe a string type?
-  - fn processFile(filePath: \*String) FileOpenError { … }

 Type Coercion and Casting